Hsgngr/dcipher-nlp-challenge/REPORT.md

 Total count of <unk> token:      12994              7365
 ```

-As the most naive approach I took the average vector of each sentences by adding each words together and dividing them by the counter of the word.
-Although this wasn't a huge success it helped me to create my pipeline around the project.
+As the most naive approach I took the average vector of each Title by adding each words together and dividing them by the counter of the word.
+Although this wasn't a huge success (62 % accuracy) it helped me to create my pipeline around the project.
 Since nearly half of the embeddings were unknown I decided to create my own embeddings from the scratch with TensorFlow.
 By creating an embedding model from scratch maximum vocabulary number defined as `1000`  and maximum word count as`36`.
-This approach also got only %65 accuracy.
+This approach also got only 64% accuracy.

 From there I have decided to try Google's BERT model which has many options and easier to implement with TensorFlow.
-I started with Small-bert which is great for experimenting with the data and iteration of the process.
-I set up my model and train it.
+I started with Small-bert (great for experimenting with the data and iteration of the process) and I set up my model around it.
 However it wasn't more successful from the other trials.
-Then I tried to use only abstract and then combination of abstract and title.
+Then I tried to use only abstract and then combination of abstract and title by just concatinating them.

-For my last resort, I tried the FastText model and I have found that It could have been a great model only If I could find a way to use since it is a great model for unknown words.
-I trained the FastText model for 3 hours and accidentally removed it with one click.
+### Main Approach
+For my last resort, I decided to implement FastText since it can create embeddings for every word even ones which are not included in vocabulary by using .
+I used FastText huge pre-trained model and got 65 % accuracy.
+I thought this approach can be promising.

 Therefore I am submitting my first approach with the GLOVE embeddings and custom text vectorization.